numberly/flask-stupe/docs/source/application.rst

 Automatic conversion to JSON
 ----------------------------

-By using the JSON version of Stupeflask, every python object your views returns that is not a :class:`Response` object will be JSON serialized.
+By using the JSON version of Stupeflask, every Python object your views returns that is not a :class:`Response` object will be JSON serialized.
 With that in mind, you can do that kind of things: